 Hey, I have seen 28-page books on Kindle sell for 6.00 a pop.
 I could make millions.
 I’d save thousands of dollars as an editor or proofreader would have little content to check.

-If you’ve been a Christian for more than a year or so, you’ve probably run across some old saint or not-so-old saint who feel it necessary to pray for every nuance of a situation.
+If you’ve been a Christian for more than a year or so, you’ve probably run across some old saint or not-so-old saint who feels it necessary to pray for every nuance of a situation.
 They gnaw and worry on that bone until there isn’t a lick of gristle on it.
-Their long preamble is a good indicator that they will be ambling for a while.
-If that prayer happens to be around a dinner table, the cook knows to cover the hot dishes, so they don’t get cold.
-These dear people, if left unchecked, suck hope, faith, and motivation right out of a prayer meeting.
+Their long preamble indicates that they will be ambling for a while.
+If that prayer happens to be around a dinner table, the cook knows to cover the hot dishes so they don’t get cold.
+If left unchecked, these dear people suck hope, faith, and motivation out of a prayer meeting.

-Humility to wait on the Lord, asking Him for direction as to how we should pray before a word comes out of a mouth.
+Humility to wait on the Lord, asking Him for direction on how we should pray before a word comes out of a mouth.
 Humility to know we are beloved children of Father God and that he is well pleased with us.
-Therefore, we do not need the accolades of man as proof that we are a prayer warrior.
+Therefore, we do not need the accolades of man as proof that we are prayer warriors.